MakeSchool-Tutorials/Tip-Calculator-Swift3/P2-Interface-Building/content.md

 >
 ![ms-video](https://s3.amazonaws.com/mgwu-misc/TipCalculator-Swift3/02_change_label.mp4)

 Uh oh.
 The label is too small to display the full text.
 We could use the little resizing squares to make it the right size, or even the aptly named `Size Inspector` to change its size.
-But we are going to use this opportunity to get started with the most powerful part of `Interface Builder` that developers would have killed for back in 1988.
+But we are going to use this opportunity to get started with the most powerful part of `Interface Builder`: auto-layout.

 # Constraints and Auto-Layout

 `Constraints` are an important part of a system called `Auto-Layout` that we can use to design our interface once, and have it automatically adjust to different screen sizes.
 It doesn't stop there, it can help if you want to support rotating the device and even other languages.

-Watch this video for a quick intro to `Auto-Layout`.
+Watch the video below for a quick intro to `Auto-Layout`.

 ![ms-video-youtube](https://www.youtube.com/watch?v=MEhDeQurPqg)